Vanhusmonitorointiprojekti/Bluetooth_beacons_mobile/README.md

  App uses an older version of the backend used in https://github.com/Marski96/Bluetooth_beacons.
 App has been created using react native and expo.
 It uses react native's useEffect to fetch data from the node backend and socketio to keep fetching the data.

- For more detailed description of the logic and for the backend details check Bluetooth beacons repository.
+ For a more detailed description of the logic and for the backend details check Bluetooth beacons repository.

 <!-- Known issues and future developments -->
 ## Known issues and future developments